tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/LessonPlan.md

 * What is a git commit?

-  > Before changed files are pushed from a local git repository to the remote git repository, a git commit saves a queue of tracked changed files as a **save** or **checkpoint** for a git repository.
+  **Answer:** Before changed files are pushed from a local git repository to the remote git repository, a git commit saves a queue of tracked changed files as a **save** or **checkpoint** for a git repository.
 This way, should it be necessary, a git repository can be restored to a previous checkpoint in time, thereby undoing any existing changes from that point.

 * What is Git's "Snapshot model":

-  > Git thinks of its data more like a set of snapshots of a miniature filesystem.
+  **Answer:** Git thinks of its data more like a set of snapshots of a miniature filesystem.
 Every time you commit, or save the state of your project in Git, it basically takes a picture of what all your files look like at that moment and stores a reference to that snapshot.
 To be efficient, if files have not changed, Git doesn’t store the file again, just a link to the previous identical file it has already stored.
 Git thinks about its data more like a stream of snapshots."

   ![Git Snapshot Model](https://git-scm.com/book/en/v2/images/snapshots.png)